 Key takeaway: Automating CX for the sake of it is a waste of resources.
 A smarter approach is to take a measured look at the areas that would benefit from automation, identify specific use cases, and determine whether the resources and data are available to successfully support the implementation.

 An AI Reality Check

 There continues to be an immense amount of buzz around artificial intelligence as a transformative technology.
-In fact, 20 percent of organizations want to deploy AI enterprise-wide, and another 15 percent plan to deploy in multiple areas in 2019, according to PWC.
+In fact, 20 percent of organizations want to deploy AI enterprise-wide, and another 15 percent plan to deploy in multiple areas, according to PWC.
 But in addition to the technology, the right people and processes must be in place to successfully leverage the benefits of AI.
 Here are three tips to do exactly that:

 - AI ownership takes on many forms.
 In a PWC survey of over 1,000 executives, 24 percent indicated that the AI center of excellence “owns” AI in the business, 19 percent pointed to data and analytics groups, and 11 percent pointed to outside providers.
 The risk of having one department oversee the technology is that AI projects will have a limited scope.
 As the report notes, “the answer is oversight from a diverse team that includes people who have business, IT and specialized AI skills and represents all parts of your organization.”